pburger112/cosmoemuJAX/README.md

 # Emulator 3pt

-This package is orinatated on the CosmoPower and CosmoPower JAX emualtors.
-However, it does the training of emulators similar as in CosmoPower but complitely in JAX.
-Therefore it does not depend on Tensorflow and can therefore, easily be used for gradient denpendent inferences.
+This package is oriented on the CosmoPower (https://github.com/alessiospuriomancini/cosmopower/tree/main) and CosmoPower JAX (https://github.com/dpiras/cosmopower-jax) emulators.
+However, it does the training of emulators similar to CosmoPower, but entirely in JAX.
+Therefore, it is independent of TensorFlow and can be easily used for gradient-dependent inferences.

 ---